meiarchi/meiarchi.github.io/projects/en/proj-3.md

 ---
 layout: post
-title: 'Rehabilitation center on Avala'
+title: 'Creative Urban Regeneration of Smderevo Waterfront'
 ---

-The work treats a selected area on Mountain Avala in Belgrade, Serbia, the concept was based on a healthy city and sustainable architecture, the project envisages rehabilitation, accommodation and garden rehabilitation, relaxation and recreation.
-Through different types of urban gardens, space users can recover, recreate and connect with nature.
-The greatest emphasis was on the smallest possible construction, and on the largest possible green space, as well as not to damage the forest itself, but to improve its condition.
+The work treats a selected area on riverside in Smderevo, Serbia, the concept was to create open green spaces, which are missing in Smederevo, as well as to finally create a promenade along the Danube river and provide better access to the fortress.
+The park is designed with several different zones that provide different activities.

-The project was done in cooperation with colleague Marija Desić, under mentorship of prof. Biserka Mitrović and Asst.
-Jelena Marić in year 2021 winter semester of master studies.
+Project was done under mentorship of prof. Aleksandra Đukić and asst.
+Branislav Antonić in year 2021 summer semester of master studies.

-This project was at the XI Salon of landscape architecture in Belgrade, Serbia from Jun to July 2021

-{% include image.html image="projects/proj-3/1.jpg" %}

-{% include image.html image="projects/proj-3/2.jpg" %}

-{% include image.html image="projects/proj-3/3.jpg" %}
+This project was part of FLAGSHIP PROJECTS -Creative Urban Regeneration of Smderevo Waterfront.

-{% include image.html image="projects/proj-3/4.jpg" %}
+{% include image.html  image="projects/proj-2/5.jpg" %}

-{% include image.html image="projects/proj-3/5.jpg" %}
+{% include image.html  image="projects/proj-2/1.jpg" %}

-{% include image.html image="projects/proj-3/6.jpg" %}
+{% include image.html  image="projects/proj-2/2.jpg" %}

-{% include image.html image="projects/proj-3/7.jpg" %}
+{% include image.html  image="projects/proj-2/3.jpg" %}

-{% include image.html image="projects/proj-3/8.jpg" %}
+{% include image.html  image="projects/proj-2/4.jpg" %}